 And the fun begins.
 This was one of those “pick up the camera and shoot” photos that turned out pretty great.

-Nash leads the way down the mountain.
+Nash, one of the best bikers I know, leads the way down the mountain.
 It’s a long way down.

 More beautiful views of the Upper Arrow Lake and the Monashee Mountains.